 Deadstock & Vintage

 About 2–5% of our stuff is made out of vintage clothing.
 We buy vintage pieces from wholesalers across the US to repurpose into new pieces.
 This includes bulk vintage denim, cashmere and other materials that we refashion and include in our collections.
 We also source lots of one-of-a-kind stuff for our stores.
-Remanufactured clothing can save more than 13,000 pounds of CO2 emissions a year.
+Remanufactured clothing can save more than 13,000 pounds of CO2 emissions per person, per year.
 Also, it’s super cute.

 Linen is made from flax, and is one of the best fabrics out there and has been for ages.
 It is strong, breezy, and oh so gentle to your skin and the planet.
 Linen uses basically no water, and emits ¼ of the carbon as cotton per pound of fiber.
 As an extra plus, most of our linen is made in mills that are Oeko-Tex 100 certified.